LouisAuneau/MISC-twitter-experiments/README.md

 This personnal project aims to cluster twitter accounts by topic.

 ## Setup
+You will need a Twitter developer account (more information [here](https://developer.twitter.com/en.html))

 Install python dependencies with:
 ```
 pip install -r requirements.txt
 ```

-Then setup your environment file with:
+Then setup your environment file following `.env.exemple`'s template inside a `.env` file.
+Include the tokens and keys generated through the Twitter Developer UI, as well as a list of public twitter accounts with at least 100 tweets.
 ```
 cp .env.example .env
 vim .env